 "Food sounds wonderful," Zanzen smiled and lead his family off to the tables for midday meal.

 "So what all have you been doing since we last saw you?"
-Muso asked eagerly after they had each fixed a bowl of food.
+Muso asked eagerly after they had each fixed a bowl of food and found a soft patch of ground to sit upon.

 "Well, we were taken out to the Scissortail training grounds," Zanzen began.
 "They had us all running, lifting, shooting, flying, and sparring for a few weeks to figure out who their top five were and how likely we were to place well in the games.
 They seriously considered me for the melée, but Gadon was far more experienced.
 I was more comfortable with him having that job anyway."